microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 ##  Running the Workflows

 One of the core end-to-end tools available to NMDC EDGE users is the Metagenomics workflow.
-It takes raw, short-read FASTQ files and runs the following workflows (linked to their respective GitHub repositories):
+It takes raw, short-read Illumina or long-read PacBio FASTQ files and runs the following workflows (linked to their respective GitHub repositories):

  - [ReadsQC](https://github.com/microbiomedata/ReadsQC) (reads quality control)
  - [Read-based Taxonomy](https://github.com/microbiomedata/ReadbasedAnalysis) (read-based taxonomic classification)